fukaoi/stellar-suite/README.md

 ### Memo

-* In stellar specific, can use MemoText MemoId, MemoHash.
+* In stellar specific, can use MemoText MemoId, MemoHash, MemoReturn.

 ```js